Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ## 4. Verification

-3 pages outlining how you will verify that the product meets the most important specific requirements.
-The format of this section should parallel section 3 of your document (see 9.5.18).
-Wherever possible (especially systemic requirements) you should indicate testable acceptance criteria.

 ### 4.1 External Interfaces

 Verification of external interfaces will include CI testing of invalid states and inputs from external entities in addition to runtime input verification to ensure external interactions are valid.
 Many invalid external interactions can occur: